 They then followed an old railway track going off-road for a few kilometres.
-When they crossed an unpaved road, around 4 AM, two Greek officers holding torches apprehended them near to Xànthi.
+When they crossed an unpaved road, around 4 AM, two men holding torches apprehended them near to Xanthi.
 “First, we thought that it was a robbery”, recounted the respondent.

-The officers locked all the doors of the car and left the two men in the trunk, handcuffed, with no food and no water for about four hours.
+Themen locked all the doors of the car and left the respondent and his companion in the trunk, handcuffed, with no food and no water for about four hours.
 That morning, the morning of 17th May, they came back with a Syrian man.
 The respondent stated that they hit him with a tree branch, laughed at him and loaded him in the trunk of the truck.
 “This Syrian man was sick.
 He was coughing, exhausted, and he held his belly”, relayed the respondent.

-Two other officers wearing all black came and asked the respondent and his friend to show their faces.
-They took a picture from them with their phone while they were still handcuffed in the trunk.
+Two other men wearing all black came and asked the respondent and his friend to show their faces.
+They took a picture of them with their phone while they were still handcuffed in the trunk.
 Those two officers stayed there for about 30 minutes, laughing and smoking.
-The respondent asserted that those two officers talked to each other in English, and the officer wearing civilian clothes who apprehended them was also talking in English.
+The respondent asserted that the two men in all black spoke to each other in English, and the officer wearing civilian clothes who apprehended them was also talking in English.